|Purpose:||Cruise, Wildlife, Ecotourism, Culture, History|

 Ventus Australis will feature the latest regulations regarding safety at sea and protecting the marine environment, as all of our fleet does.

-Starting in January 2018, explore Patagonia on an adventurous five-day, four-night journeys between Ushuaia (Argentina) to Punta Arenas (Chile) through some of planet’s most remote places and incredible scenery.
+Since January 2018, you can explore Patagonia on an adventurous five-day, four-night journey between Ushuaia (Argentina) and Punta Arenas (Chile) through some of planet’s most remote places and incredible scenery.
 Discover the wild beauty of Patagonia on an Australis cruise that showcases the region’s pristine landscapes, rich wildlife and fascinating human history aboard an expedition ship that brings an extraordinary level of comfort and service to the uttermost edge of the world.
 Leaving the twinkling lights of Ushuaia behind, the vessel calls on fabled spots like Cape Horn and Wulaia Bay before cruising down the Beagle Channel.
 Continuing through the maze of islands, we’ll visit a number of glaciers, frozen giants that guard the southern flank of the Fuegian Archipelago, before entering the legendary Strait of Magellan.
 Last stop is the Isla Magdalena and its boisterous Patagonia penguin colony before docking at Punta Arenas.

 This program is combinable with the Remota Lodge Hotel Package